 - 1 Is the thermostat calling for heat? - 2 Are access panels securely in place? - 3 Is the main disconnect switch closed? - 4 Is there a blown fuse or tripped circuit breaker? - 5 Is the filter dirty or plugged?
 Dirty or plugged filters will cause the limit control to shut the unit off. - 6 Is gas turned on at the meter? - 7 Is the manual main shut-off valve open? - 8 Is the internal manual shut-off valve open? - 9 Is the unit ignition system in lock out?
 If the unit locks out again, call the service technician to inspect the unit for blockages. - 10 Is pressure switch closed?
 Obstructed flue will cause unit to shut off at pressure switch.
-Check flue and outlet for blockages. - 11 Is the rollout switch tripped?
-If the switch is tripped call the service technician to inspect the unit.
+Check flue and outlet for blockages. - 11 Are flame rollout switches tripped?
+If flame rollout switches are tripped, call the service technician for inspection.